BHCSSD/20.3.-Von-Neumann/README.md

   - Clock
   - Random access memory (RAM)

+## Part 2 Fetch Decode and Execute

+Along with information from the video in Part 1, please use this video, (AQA A’Level Opcodes and operands)[https://youtu.be/2h3hQCV3YcE?si=CkKTyRHo3MgyGpAj]  or this video (CAMBRIDGE IGCSE (0478-0984) 3.1 Fetch-decode-execute cycle)[  https://youtu.be/8Qx6Dr_aKXs?si=TngWJuJdOPhJI5mk]  to add on more information for the Fetch, Decode, and Execute Cycles
+You will also use these video for Part 3 later on.

+Explain and show how information moves through the CPU to do basic math calculations.
+Develop a creative and interactive way to show how the CPU works using the fetch, decode, and execute cycles Show the flow of data through the compute

 ## Starter code
 ### Be lazy, turn the blocks / if statements into functions !!!